anonyknight/anonyknight.github.io/docs/techs/OMSCS/CS6310-Software-Architecture-and-Design/Applying-UML-and-Patterns/Part1-Introduction.md

 | Project Management          | agile PM daily Scrum meeting                                 |                ... |        |        |        |        |
 | ...                         |                                                              |                    |        |        |        |        |

-### You Know You Didn't Understand Iterative Development or the UP When...
+### You Know You Didn't Understand Iterative Development or the UP When

-- You try to define requirements before design or implementation, define design before implementation, or define an architecture before iterative programming and testing.
+* You try to define requirements before design or implementation, define design before implementation, or define an architecture before iterative programming and testing.
-- Doing UML modeling before programming, regarding programming as a simple mechanical translation of UML into code.
+* Doing UML modeling before programming, regarding programming as a simple mechanical translation of UML into code.
-- Believing inception = requirements, elaboration = design, and construction = implementation (that is, superimposing the waterfall on the UP).
+* Believing inception = requirements, elaboration = design, and construction = implementation (that is, superimposing the waterfall on the UP).
-- Regarding elaboration purpose is to define models and construct code.
+* Regarding elaboration purpose is to define models and construct code.
-- Iteration length is three months long instead of **three weeks.**
+* Iteration length is three months long instead of **three weeks.**
-- Adpoting the UP means many activities and create many documents.
+* Adpoting the UP means many activities and create many documents.
-- Plan a project in details, speculatively predict activities.
+* Plan a project in details, speculatively predict activities.

 ### History

 In the late **1950s**, evolutionary, iterative, and incremental development (IID), rather than the waterfall.

  The first published paper promoting iterative rather than waterfall development was published in **1968** at the IBM T.J.
 Watson Research Center.

 IID was used on many large defense and aerospace projects in the **1970s**.

 Also in the **1980s**, Dr. Frederick Brooks (of *Mythical Man-Month* fame), wrote and spoke about the shortcomings of the waterfall and the need to instead use IID methods.

 By the early **1990s**, IID was widely recognized as the successor to the waterfall, and there was a flowering of iterative and evolutionary methods: UP, DSDM, Scrum, XP, and many more.

-## Ch.3 Case Studies.
+## Ch.3 Case Studies

 ### Why focus on OOA/D in the core application logic layer?